almogtavor/ppt-to-pdf/README.md

 # Combine multiple files into a single PDF
 python main.py input_folder combined.pdf --single_file --slides_per_row 3

+# Combine files with each PDF starting on a new page
+python main.py input_folder combined.pdf --single_file --new_page_per_pdf --slides_per_row 3
 ```

 ## Notes

-- When using the single file option, each input file's slides will start on a new page
+- When using the single file option, a layout page is automatically added showing the order of PDFs
+- The `new_page_per_pdf` option ensures each PDF's slides start on a new page
 - The tool maintains aspect ratios and optimizes slide sizes for readability
 - For best results with PowerPoint files, ensure Microsoft PowerPoint is installed
 - The web interface supports multiple file uploads and provides visual feedback during processing